sap-tutorials/sap-build-process-automation/tutorials/spa-run-business-process-launchpad/spa-run-business-process-launchpad.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Run a Business Process from the Business Site
+# Run a Business Process From the Business Site
 <!-- description --> Configure a form trigger in the Business Site to run a Business Process

 ## Prerequisites